abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 as *bhikshunis* next month.
 It was quite a delightful time.
 Their sincerity was tangible.

-One of the ideas I brought up with them is developing *samaṇa sañña,* the perception or recollection of being a religious seeker.
+One of the ideas I brought up with them is developing *samaṇa saññā,* the perception or recollection of being a religious seeker.
 We function out of our perceptions.
 We perceive something to be interesting or desirable, and we get excited.
 We perceive something to be worrisome or